Actindo-AG/Documentation/BigCommerce/Integration/02_Particularities.md

 # BigCommerce particularities

-There are several particularities regarding the *BigCommerce* product data that must be taking into account when establishing and using the *BigCommerce* connection.
+There are several particularities regarding the *BigCommerce* data that are to be considered when establishing and using the *BigCommerce* connection.
 These particularities are described in detail below.
 For detailed information on product data in *BigCommerce*, refer to the *BigCommerce* documentation.

+Note that both the *PIM* module and *BigCommerce* use the term "product".
+However, the *Omni-Channel* module uses the term "offer".
+The same object is meant in each case.

 ## Offer handling

 You have two options for exchanging offer data between *Actindo* and *BigCommerce*:
 - If you start with *BigCommerce* and have created already all offers in *Actindo*, you can export your offers to your *BigCommerce* storefront.
-- If you start with *Actindo* after you have started with *BigCommerce*, you can import the offers created in *BigCommerce* to *Actindo*.
+- If you start with *Actindo* after and have created all products in *BigCommerce*, you can import the products from *BigCommerce* to *Actindo*.
-  Note, if you choose this way, you will not be able to import offer changes again from *BigCommerce* to *Actindo*.
+  Note, if you choose this way, you will not be able to import product changes again from *BigCommerce* to *Actindo*.
 In this case, you must change the offers on the *Actindo* side and export them to *BigCommerce*.
   For this reason, it is recommended to manage offer data at *Actindo*.